jmarriola/jmarriola/README.md

 ### Hi there 👋

 My name is Jill (*she/her/hers*) and I am an Assistant Research Professor at [The Pennsylvania State University](met.psu.edu) in the Department of Meteorology and Atmospheric Science.
-My PhD is in Marine Sciences from the [University of North Carolina at Chapel Hill](marine.unc.edu) where I studied spatial and temporal variability in carbon sequestration and burial in coastal wetland sediments along the US Gulf of Mexico and the Yellow River delta in China.
+My PhD is in Marine Sciences from the University of North Carolina at Chapel Hill.
 I am interested in all things carbon, wetlands, and estuaries.

 - I'm currently part of 2 NSF funded projects.
 One looking at improving estimations of ecosystem metabolism in estuaries, the other looking at alkalinity sinks and sources in Chesapeake Bay.
 - I’m currently learning a lot of R. I just built my first R package and Shiny app!
 - You can reach me [here](mailto:jva5648@psu.edu)
-- Follow me on [Twitter](twitter.com/JillbertPhD) and [ResearchGate](www.researchgate.net/profile/Jill-Arriola)
+- Follow me on [LinkedIn](www.linkedin.com/in/jill-arriola/) and [ResearchGate](www.researchgate.net/profile/Jill-Arriola)

 <!--
 **jmarriola/jmarriola** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.